Ah, Los Angeles—the beaches, the sunshine, the sights of Hollywood…

 - Control and evaluate test images displayed on the HUD device using TrueTest™ test sequencing software with HUD test module

-- Supports SAE 1757-2 standard, “Optical Metrology for Automotive HUD”
+- Supports SAE 1757-2 standard, “Optical System HUD for Automotive”

 For inspection challenges that exceed the capabilities of traditional machine vision, and may require the precision of human visual perception, Radiant’s automated visual inspection solutions can detect even the slightest, low-contrast defects in assemblies and surfaces.
 Calibrated to replicate human perception of light and color, these imaging solutions can discern subtle but critical variations, while providing the benefits of automation: superior speed, precision, repeatability, consistency, and quantitative data.